DanaMW/PowerShell-TuneUp/README.md

 ## ASAY and NOTIFY
 ```
 ASAY and NOTIFY are really the same file.
 They will send a notification to the standard windows notification center.
 I use it in my scripts to let me know when any event has happened I might want to see.
 The format is simple, without quote ASAY <any text you want to send to the notify>
+I also call these scripts from a LOT of my scripts to give notifications on windows 10. there is also a Linux and Dos version.
 ```
 ## Search
 ```